SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 ## publishing on marketplace.visualstudio.com , current progress

-vsce publush, how i t compiles and packages and link the three apps ot the one parent app
+vsce publish, how to compiles and packages and link the three apps ot the one parent app
 ## Documentation, jsdoc, api file